Algebraic Hopf invariants and rational models for mapping spaces: Application of the algebraic Hopf invariants: Rational homotopy theory

 \section{Application of the algebraic Hopf invariants: Rational homotopy theory}

-In this section we discus how to apply the algebraic Hopf invariants to rational homotopy theory and connect them to the work of Sinha and Walter in \cite{SW2}.
-In \cite{SW2} Sinha and Walter study spaces of maps from the $n$-dimensional sphere to a rational target space $Y_{\Q}$.
-One of their results is that they give a compete invariant of maps from the sphere to another space.
+In this section we discus how we can apply the algebraic Hopf invariants to rational homotopy theory and connect them to the work of Sinha and Walter in \cite{SW2}.
+In \cite{SW2}, Sinha and Walter study spaces of maps from the $n$-dimensional sphere to a rational target space $Y_{\Q}$.
+One of their main results is that they give a complete invariant of maps from the sphere to a rational space $Y_\Q$.
 In this section we will show how we recover their work by applying the algebraic Hopf invariants to $Map_*(S^n,Y_{\Q})$ and how to generalize this to general mapping spaces.